machinable/documentation/docs/projects/resources.md

 !!! note
     Users/API Keys with the role of "Admin" will have access to all API Resource data, based on that "User/API Key" access policy.

-This access can be changed on a per API Resource basis by enabling the Parallel access fields:
+This access can be changed on a per API Resource basis by enabling the access fields:

+**Create**

+Authentication is required to create new objects.

+**Read**

+Anyone with the project URL can read objects.

+**Update**

+Authentication is required to update objects.

+**Delete**

+Authentication is required to delete objects.

 **Parallel Read**